siouan/frontend-gradle-plugin/README.md

 ### Install Node.js

 The `installNode` task downloads a [Node.js][nodejs] distribution and verifies its integrity.
 If the `nodeDistributionUrl` property is ommitted, the URL is guessed using the `nodeVersion` property.
-Distribution integrity is checked by downloading a file providing the distribution shasum.
+Checking the distribution integrity consists of downloading a file providing the distribution shasum.
 This file is expected to be in the same remote web directory than the distribution.
 For example, if the distribution is located at URL `https://nodejs.org/dist/vX.Y.Z/node-vX.Y.Z-win-x64.zip`, the plugin attempts to download the shasum file located at URL `https://nodejs.org/dist/vX.Y.Z/SHASUMS256.txt`.
-Optionally, the distribution and the shasum may be downloaded with a connection through a proxy server, if the `proxyHost` property and the `proxyPort` property are set.
-Use the property `nodeInstallDirectory` to set the location where the distribution shall be installed, which by default is the `${projectDir}/node` directory.
+Optionally, defining the `proxyHost` property and the `proxyPort` property allow to use a proxy server when downloading the distribution and the shasum.
+Set the location where the distribution shall be installed with the `nodeInstallDirectory` property, which by default is the `${projectDir}/node` directory.

-If a Node distribution is already installed in the system, and shall be used instead of a downloaded distribution, sets the `nodeDistributionProvided` property to `true` and the location of the distribution with the `nodeInstallDirectory` property.
-In this configuration, the `nodeVersion` property and the `nodeDistributionUrl` property are useless and shall not be set for clarity.
+If a [Node.js][nodejs] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `nodeDistributionProvided` property to `true` and the location of the distribution with the `nodeInstallDirectory` property.
+The `nodeVersion` property and the `nodeDistributionUrl` property are useless and shall not be set for clarity.
 Consequently, the `installNode` task is automatically _SKIPPED_ during a Gradle build.

-The task takes advantage of
-[Gradle incremental build][gradle-incremental-build], and is not executed again unless at least one of the events below
+The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless one of its inputs/outputs changed.
+The task is _UP-TO-DATE_ during a Gradle build, and skipped.
-occurs:

-- The plugins change in the project.
-- At least one of the properties `nodeVersion`, `nodeDistributionUrl`, `nodeInstallDirectory` is modified.
-- The content of the directory pointed by the `nodeInstallDirectory` is modified.

-In other cases, the task will be marked as _UP-TO-DATE_ during a Gradle build, and skipped.

 This task should not be executed directly.
 It is called automatically by Gradle, if the `installFrontend` task is executed.